Florian-B-27/hello-world/README.md

 # hello-world
 #
-# Learning is a motivation for life /Lernen ist eine Lebensmotivation
+# Learning is a motivation for life / Lernen ist eine Lebensmotivation
 #
 # Keep calm in doing / Ruhe im Tun
 #